Jiayi Yuan

 About me

-I’m Jiayi Yuan ([dʒa-ˈi:], 袁加熠), a Ph.D. student from the Department of Computer Science at Rice University, advised by Dr. Xia “Ben” Hu.
-My research interests include efficient and trustworthy machine learning, and its applications in language, vision, time series and graph data.
-Recently, I’m focusing on efficiency and safety problems of large language models (LLMs).
+I’m Jiayi Yuan ([dʒa-ˈi:], 袁加熠), a Ph.D. candidate from the Department of Computer Science at Rice University, advised by Dr. Xia “Ben” Hu.
+I aim to build efficient machine learning algorithms and systems (MLSys) through methods like quantization, sparsity and re-parameterization while enhancing system robustness and security.
+My research applications span language, vision, time series, graph, and healthcare domains.
+Recently, I’ve been working on:

 Previously, I received my bachelor’s degree in computer science from Tsinghua University, where I also studied statistics as a minor.